In many cases, neck and back pain experienced by workers is a result of lumbar facet syndrome.

 - chiropractic care

 In some cases, the worker may have to undergo a procedure known as facet rhizotomy.
 During the procedure, the surgeon will destroy some nerve endings in the facet joint to prevent pain from occurring.
-However, when the condition is persistent or severe, a bone fusion surgery may be the only effective solution.
+However, when the condition is persistent or severe, bone fusion surgery may be the only effective solution.

 Getting Workers Compensation for Facet Syndrome

 Facet syndrome causes a lot of pain, discomfort, loss of productivity, and comes with high costs.
-The worker may be faced with huge medical bills, and lost wages.
+The worker may be faced with huge medical bills and lost wages.
 If the condition is a result of a work-related injury or the repetitive nature of the job, the worker may be entitled to workers compensation benefits.
-To learn more about your legal rights as an injured Missouri workers, contact a Kansas City workers compensation attorney at the Law Office of James M. Hoffmann by calling (816) 399-3706.
+To learn more about your legal rights as an injured Missouri worker, contact a Kansas City workers compensation attorney at the Law Office of James M. Hoffmann by calling (816) 399-3706.